FAMILY

 chattels, corne and household stuffe unto my

-and ordain sole & whole executrix of this my last will and
+make and ordain sole & whole executrix of this my last

-testament desiring her faithfully to perform the same.
-And I
+will and testament desiring her faithfully to perform the

-do hereby revoke and make void all former & other wills of
+same.
+And I do hereby revoke and make void all former &

-mine whatsoever.
-In witness whereof I ye said Mary White have
+other wills of mine whatsoever.
+In witness whereof I ye said

-sett my hand and seal hereunto ye day and year first above
+Mary White have sett my hand and seal hereunto ye day and

 The mark of Mary White,